Must-have macOS security, productivity, and performance utilities | ZDNet

 Without a doubt, CleanMyMac X is the best way to rid your Mac of the digital detritus that it accumulates, allowing you to free up storage space and even speed things up.

-I'm always amazed by its capacity to seek out digital junk that's otherwise buried deep within the bowels of the operating system.$30 at MacPaw
+I'm always amazed by its capacity to seek out digital junk that's otherwise buried deep within the bowels of the operating system.$29 at MacPaw

 SnagIt 2020